danoctavian/bluntly/README.md

 # bluntly - DEPRECATED

-- The prototype is no longer function and we strongly recommend you use something like this https://github.com/orbitdb/orbit which achieves the same goal but better.
+- The prototype is no longer functioning and we strongly recommend you use something like this https://github.com/orbitdb/orbit which achieves the same goal but better.

 talk to whoever, wherever safely.